 Odokuma and Ijeomah (2002) observed that the percentage of heavy metal resistant bacteria in the New Calabar river water was greater in the dry season then in the rainy season, the converse was the case for total aerobic heterotrophic bacterial population.
-Odokuma and Isirima (2007) while investigating the presence and type of cyanotoxins in some aquatic environments in the Niger Delta observed that all the aquatic systems were found to contain both cyanobacteria and harmful cyanotoxins (toxins produces by Cyanobacteria) however, in harmless concentrations.
-Thus the surface waters may pose a potential health risk with regards cyanotoxin poisoning.
-Also cyanobacterial cyanotoxin detection should be included in water analyses protocol in Nigeria.
+Odokuma and Isirima (2007) while investigating the presence and type of cyanotoxins in some aquatic environments in the Niger Delta observed that all the aquatic systems were found to cvanobacteria contain both and harmful cyanotoxins (toxins produces by Cyanobacteria) however, in harmless concentrations.
+Thus the surface waters may pose a potential health risk cyanotoxin poisoning. with regards Also cvanobacterial cvanotoxin detection should be included in water analyses protocol in Nigeria.

-Adoki and Odokuma (2007) while investigating the utilization of three petroleum hydrocarbons, (Mobil SAE 40 Engine Oil, Diesel and Bonny light crude oil by four bioluminescent bacteria (Vibrio harveyi, fisheri, Photobacterium leiognathi and phosphoreum) isolated from Bonny Estuary in the Niger Delta made the following observations.
+Adoki and Odokuma (2007) while investigating the utilization of three petroleum hydrocarbons, (Mobil SAE 40 Engine Oil, Diesel and Bonny light crude oil by four bioluminescent bacteria (Vibrio harveyi, V. fisheri, Photobacterium leiognathi and Pphosphoreum) isolated from Bonny Estuary in the Niger Delta made the following observations.
 Bioluminescent bacteria were widely distributed in the Bonny estuary and these organisms were capable of utilizing the petroleum hydrocarbons.
-The study also revealed that increasing phosphate levels in phosphate depleted marine waters could encourage the growth of these organism a potential tool for therefore serve as remediation of petroleum polluted marine systems.
+The study also revealed that increasing phosphate levels in phosphate depleted marine waters could encourage the growth of these organism and therefore serve as a potential tool for the remediation of petroleum polluted marine systems.